-- 7. SharePoint: Most commands have a SharePoint portal.
-Use of the SharePoint portal is effective as a central repository for Inspection scheduling and reports, IG analysis and trends, and other information that members of the IG staff section might need for their daily operations or to share with members of the command.
-Some IG staff sections have used their public page on the SharePoint as a means of disseminating information regarding office hours, points of contact, issues that are not IG-appropriate, commonly used regulations, and means by which individuals can help themselves before coming to see the IG such as consulting with their chains of command and performing research on the Army Publishing Directorate Web site.
-If an IG staff section has a healthy, populated, useful SharePoint site, the CIG should ensure the community is aware of it by promoting its usefulness during routine meetings, events, and battlefield circulation across the command. - 8.
-Personal Electronic Devices: HQDA EXORD 042-17, Personal Electronic Devices (PEDs) Level Designation, requires leaders to designate the PED level for all military events, briefings, meetings, and operations.
-The EXORD defines the following PED levels:
+- 7. MS Teams and SharePoint: All commands have the use of MS Teams and SharePoint Online (SPO).
+Use of MS Teams and SharePoint Online is effective as a central repository for Inspection scheduling and reports, IG analysis and trends, and other information that members of the IG staff section might need for their daily operations or to share with members of the command.
+When using either MS Teams or SharePoint Online, the IG office must ensure that the proper permissions have been set for sharing files and who can see what information within the MS Teams channels.
+Some IG staff sections have used their public page on SharePoint Online as a means of disseminating information regarding office hours, points of contact, issues that are not IG-appropriate, commonly used regulations, and means by which individuals can help themselves before coming to see the IG, such as consulting with their chains of command and performing research on the Army Publishing Directorate website.
+If an IG staff section has a healthy, populated, useful SharePoint Online site, the Command IG should ensure the community is aware of it by promoting its usefulness during routine meetings, events, and battlefield circulation across the command. - 8.
+Personal Electronic Devices (PED): IGs must follow the approved security guidance pertaining to the use of PEDs in the office / work environment, especially if their work / office environment is classified.